xelis-project/xelis-vm/README.md

 ### Casting
 Values of built-in types can be casted into other built-in types easily using the keyword `as`.
+In case of an overflow, no error will be returned, but the value will be truncated.

 **Rules**
 - Both value types must be a built-in type.